cdlavila/rabbitmq/python/README.md

 3. Run `python3 -m venv venv` [OPTIONAL]
 4. Run `source venv/bin/activate` [OPTIONAL]
 5. Run `pip3 install -r requirements.txt`
-6. Run `python3 producer.py` to start the producer
+6. Run `cd queues` or `cd streams` to go to the respective directory
 7. Run `python3 consumer.py` to start the consumer
+8. Run `python3 producer.py` to start the producer
-8. See the messages being sent and received in the terminal
+9. See the messages being sent and received in the terminal